Best Practices

 • How to track billable hours through time blocks

 The main failure mode for consultants is smaller clients getting no attention in a week when a larger one demands more.
-Aftertone makes this visible quickly โ€” through the weekly report and the Kanban view โ€” and easy to correct before it becomes a problem.
+Aftertone makes this visible quickly โ€” through the weekly report and the Planning view โ€” and easy to correct before it becomes a problem.

 One project per client

 Create a separate project in Aftertone for each active client engagement.
 Keep the names consistent with how you refer to the client internally so Auto Project Tagging can assign tasks correctly as they come in.
-This structure makes the Kanban view immediately useful: one column per client, full visibility of where each engagement stands.
+This structure makes the Planning view immediately useful: one column per client โ€” full visibility of where each engagement stands.

 Client work generates a lot of text.
 Long emails, detailed briefs, feedback documents, call notes.
-Paste any of these into the Auto Task Capture panel and Aftertone extracts the action items, assigns them to the right client project, and adds them to your inbox.
+Paste any of these into the Smart Capture panel and Aftertone extracts the action items, assigns them to the right client project, and adds them to your inbox.
 This saves the 10 to 15 minutes of manual task creation that often happens after a client call and removes the risk of missing something.

 Track billable time through time blocks